tendermint/tendermint/docs/rfc/rfc-001-end-to-end-testing.md

 ## Status

-Proposed
+Accepted

 ## Consequences

 ### Positive

-- Comprehensive end-to-end test coverage of basic Tendermint functionality
+- Comprehensive end-to-end test coverage of basic Tendermint functionality, exercising common code paths in the same way that users would

 - Test environments can easily be reproduced locally and debugged via standard tooling